Hassan Rouhani: United States

 Rouhani's visit to New York City in September 2013 was hailed as major progress in Iran's relations with the United States.
 He previously said that his government is ready to hold talks with the United States after thirty-two years.
 Rouhani denied reports that during his trip he had refused a meeting with U.S. President Barack Obama, and felt more time was needed to coordinate such a meeting.
 On 27 September 2013, a day after the two countries foreign ministers met during the P5+1 and Iran talks, Rouhani had a phone call with President Obama that marked two countries' highest political exchange since 1979.
 However, due to this phone call Rouhani was protested by conservatives who chanted "death to America" when he returned to Tehran.

 In February 2019, Rouhani condemned the United States for trying to topple Iran's ally, Venezuelan President Nicolás Maduro.

 On 3 January 2020, the second most powerful person in Iran, Qasem Soleimani, was killed by the United States, which considerably heightened the existing tensions between the two countries.
 Rouhani said that Iran "will take revenge".

-After Joe Biden won the US presidential election in November 2020 against Donald Trump, Hassan Rouhani stated that it was an opportunity for Biden's administration to "compensate for previous mistakes".
+After Joe Biden won the US presidential election in November 2020 against Donald Trump, Rouhani stated that it was an opportunity for Biden's administration to "compensate for previous mistakes".